andiwirs/ha-heatpump-performance-card/README.md

 # Home Assistant Heatpump Performance Card

 A custom Home Assistant card that displays heat pump performance by reading two sensor entities (electrical and thermal energy) and calculating the coefficient of performance (COP).
 The card listens for date range selections provided by an energy-date-selection card and fetches historical data from Home Assistant's Data Recoder or Statistics.
+Additionally, it can display time-weighted average values for outdoor temperature and humidity over the selected time period.

 ![Heatpump Performance Example](cards.jpg)